Goosebumps = Frisson

 No background noise or distractions

-Alone or in anonymized setting (e.g. part of crowd at live concert)
+Alone or anonymous (e.g. crowd at live concert)

 Honest listening; not trying to anticipate moments

-You can get chills from music (~66% of population)
+You can get chills from music (~66% of people)

 You like, or at least don’t hate, the genre or artist

 You are in a good enough mood that you are open to being moved by music; not tired, stressed, or angry

 Moment featuring one or multiple of the Nine Frisson Patterns with effective set-up and follow-up